Idaho Primary Election · May 19, 202606days·10hrs·16min·06secFind Polling Place →

 Campaign and Endorsements

-VanOrden faces Republican primary challenger Ethan Neff in the May 19, 2026 primary, as reported by Teton Valley News.
+VanOrden faces Republican challenger Ethan Neff in the May 19, 2026 Republican primary.
 Democrat Joni Lin Sorenson is running in the general election.
-No formal organizational endorsements for her 2026 campaign had been publicly reported at the time of publication.
+Campaign finance disclosures are available through the Idaho Sunshine campaign finance portal.
 The general election is November 3, 2026.

 News Stories